ROOSEVELT COUNTY RURAL TELEPHONE

 Section 5.01.
 Regular Meetings

 A regular meeting of the Board of Directors shall be held, without notice, immediately after the adjournment of the annual meeting of the members, or as soon thereafter as convenient.
 Thismeeting shall be at a site designated by the Board in advance of the annual member meeting.
 A regular meeting of the Board of Directors shall also be held monthly on the date, time, and place in one of the counties in New Mexico within which the Cooperative serves as the Board shall provide by resolution.
-A regular monthly meeting may be held without notice, other than such resolution fixing its date, time, and place, business to be transacted there requires special notice.
-Any director absent from any meeting of the Board at which a resolution initially determines or makes any change in the date, time, or place of a regular meeting shall be entitled to receive written notice of the change at least five (5) days prior to the next meeting of the Board.
-The President, based upon adoption of a policy by the Board may change the date, time, or place of a regular monthly meeting for good cause and upon at least five (5) days notice to all directors.
+Regular Meetings may also be held via telephone conference call, without regard to the actual location of the director at the time of such telephone conference meeting, if a majority of the Directors consent.

 Section 5.02.
 Special Meetings of the Directors